idrissyed7/DDSPermissionsManager/app/README.md

 are based on are located in `app/src/main/java/io/unityfoundation/dds/permissions/manager/model` alongside their corresponding data models, are annotated with field-level validation annotations.
-With that in mind, a DTO can be declared in a controller's method parameter like so `HttpResponse<?> save(@Body @Valid ApplicationDTO applicationDTO)` and Micronaut will parse the request's body, turn it into an ApplicationDTO object, and validate the applicationDTO object fields according to the validation annotations in the ApplicationDTO class.
+With that in mind, a DTO can be declared in a controller's method parameter like so `HttpResponse<?> save(@Body @Valid ApplicationDTO applicationDTO)` and application will parse the request's body, turn it into an ApplicationDTO object, and validate the applicationDTO object fields according to the validation annotations in the ApplicationDTO class.